angelblanco/v1.angelblanco.dev/docs/articles/open-graph-images-svelte-kit.md

 - Generate images for each of your links crawling them recurisvely with playwright and requesting them on demand.
 - Add extra information to the image like tags.

-Now you are ready to unistall Photoshop and style everything with CSS :laugh:
+Now you are ready to unistall Photoshop and style everything with CSS :sunglasses:

 ::: github-link https://github.com/angelblanco/angelblanco.dev You can check the source code of this process for this page on Github